Tech-at-DU/Launch-Page-Tutorial/P01-Adding-A-Css-Framework/content.md

 If you refresh your browser, you shouldn't see much change here.
 We'll be adding more to this now!

-# Adding Bootstrap 4
+# Adding Bootstrap
+Follow the instructions here to add Bootstrap to your project: https://getbootstrap.com/docs/5.3/getting-started/download/

-There are a few ways to add Bootstrap 4 to our project, but we're going to use the easiest.
-We can simply add a link to Boostrap 4 in our `<head></head>` tag like this:
+There are a few ways to add Bootstrap to our project, but we're going to use the easiest.
+We can simply add a link to Boostrap in our `<head></head>` tag like this:

 ```html
 <head>